LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/ContextWarehouse/ContextSessionStore.md

-#### Get all properties within a group
+#### Get all properties within a session

-We recommend to use Namespace to group related attributes (KVPs), and use the groupID (aka entityId) to as a session state variable.
-You can put anything you want in the groupId.
-If you want to put consumer and conversation data in the same namespace, you can as long as the groupIDs are unique across the two.
-And it's optional – if omitted, the system will use a default groupId of `__default__`
+We recommend to use Namespace to group related attributes (KVPs), and use the sessionID to store as a session state variable.
+You can put anything you want in the sessionId.
+If you want to put consumer and conversation data in the same namespace, you can as long as the sessionIDs are unique across the two.
+And it's optional – if omitted, the system will use a default sessionId of `__default__`

 <table>
     <thead>